🎒 The Kindergarten Class of 2025: Our COVID Babies Are Growing Up

 - 2 min read

 It’s happening.
 The babies born into a world of masks, hand sanitizer, and Zoom calls are now marching into kindergarten with backpacks almost as big as their dreams.
-And if you’re anything like me, you’re feeling a mix of awe, pride, and a little disbelief.
+If you’re anything like me, you’re feeling a mix of awe, pride, and a little disbelief.
 Our COVID babies—those tiny humans who entered life during one of the most uncertain chapters in modern history—are growing up.
 And wow, what a generation they’re shaping up to be.

 🌱 Born in Chaos, Raised in Resilience